lolaedun/meditation/README.md

 In those moments when you or your children are feeling off balance and off kilter with life.
 Taking two minutes out of the day can really make a difference.

+Thank you for visiting my project!
+If you have any feedback or questions, head over to my GitHub contact details and feel free to reach out to me.

+You can view the live website [HERE](https://lolaedun.github.io/meditation/)

 ## **UX**